puutaro/CommandClick/README.md

     - Becuase of low memory, as a side note when `onAdBlock` is `ON`, `CommandClick` make block list on activiry reboot.
 Therefore
 Crashes easily when memory is low

+- When `fannel` suddenly not working, update latest `CommandClick` and `fannel`.
+    - `CommandClick` and `fannel` is new baby.
+Therefre, these is frequetly updated without backwards compatible.
+I continuly enforce usability and fanctionality.
+Before long, if these grow up adult, I weight stability.
+But, please feel at ease, most often even now, latest version works fine.

 ### Ubuntu debian or widnows version